soulfood77/JavaScript-HW-2017/5_NodeJS/Notes_NodeJS.md

             module.exports = attachRoutes;
             ```
-        - Automate server launch with Gulp - `$gulp server` and `$gulp dev` task with gulp-nodemon which listens for changes to js files.
+        - Automate server launch with Gulp - `>gulp server` and `>gulp dev` task with gulp-nodemon which listens for changes to js files.
 Doesn't make much sense at the moment, but will be useful when testing.

-            `$yarn add gulp` (add also global gulp to be able to pass cmd commands)
+            `>yarn add gulp` (add also global gulp to be able to pass cmd commands)

-            `$yarn add gulp-nodemon`
+            `>yarn add gulp-nodemon`

              ```js
             const gulp = require('gulp');
             const nodemon = require('gulp-nodemon');